Myrtle Beach

 Garden City

-Unincorporated Garden City Beach is in both Horry and Georgetown counties, ending on a peninsula at the mouth of Murrells Inlet.
-Beach houses and condominiums are the primary housing.
+Garden City Beach, an unincorporated oceanfront stretch about 15 miles south of Myrtle Beach and immediately south of Surfside Beach, is in both Horry and Georgetown counties, ending on a peninsula at the mouth of Murrells Inlet.
+There are numerous raised beach houses and condominiums as well as traditional neighborhoods.
 Access to the ocean and inlet makes it a hot spot for fishing, crabbing, and water sports.
-Community assets include a fishing pier, marina, amusements, restaurants, and other businesses.
+Community assets include a fishing pier, marina, amusements, and popular restaurants.

 Little River

-The quiet fishing village of Little River, one of the area’s earliest coastal settlements, is a few miles north of the city of North Myrtle Beach, along the Intercoastal Waterway at the South/North Carolina border.
-The area was once a popular hideout for pirates and civil war blockade-runners.
-It is best known for its fresh seafood, fishing charters, casino boats, its annual Blue Crab Festival and the many historic live oak trees.
+Little River, a quiet fishing village, is one of the area’s earliest coastal settlements.
+It is a few miles north of the city of North Myrtle Beach, along the Intercoastal Waterway near the South/North Carolina border.
+The area was once a popular hideout for pirates and Civil War blockade runners and it is now popular for home buyers as well.
+It is best known for its fresh seafood, fishing charters, casino boats, annual Blue Crab Festival, and the many historic live oak trees.

 Murrells Inlet

-The fishing village of Murrells Inlet, billed as the “Seafood Capital of South Carolina,” prides itself on the natural beauty of the marshes that surround it and works hard to preserve that beauty.
-The popular Marshwalk features a dozen or so restaurants with great seafood, live entertainment and gorgeous views of Murrells Inlet.
+Murrells Inlet, billed as the “Seafood Capital of South Carolina,” prides itself on the natural beauty of the marshes surrounding it.
+The popular Marshwalk features over a dozen restaurants with great seafood, live entertainment, and gorgeous views of Murrells Inlet.
+It’s also home to world-class Brookgreen Gardens and Huntington Beach State Park.
+This area has become a hotspot for upscale residential subdivisions.
+Murrells Inlet is about 20 miles south of Myrtle Beach.

 Litchfield Beach

-Litchfield draws both retirees and families to its quiet, relaxed, neighborhood atmosphere.
+Litchfield Beach draws both retirees and families to its quiet, relaxed, neighborhood atmosphere.
 Features of this unincorporated community include lower-density housing, impeccable landscaping, country clubs, and planning that includes generous amounts of undeveloped natural areas to enjoy in this part of Georgetown County.
+Litchfield Beach is about 25 miles south of Myrtle Beach.

 Briarcliff Acres

-Briarcliff Acres, located primarily on the east side of Highway 17 between Myrtle Beach and North Myrtle Beach, is an exclusively single family, residential community with conservation zoning for parks and wetlands.
+Briarcliffe Acres, located primarily on the east side of Highway 17 between Myrtle Beach and North Myrtle Beach, is an exclusively single-family residential community with conservation zoning for parks and wetlands.
+It became an incorporated community in the 1950s.
+It has a mayor and municipal government but contracts all services through the county.
+Briarcliffe Acre is bordered by the ocean to the east and has many luxury estate homes.

 Atlantic Beach

-In the early 1930s, Atlantic Beach was formed as a vacation getaway for African American families nicknamed “the Black Pearl”.
-It became a popular vacation destination as African American-owned businesses thrived in this small community during the days of segregation.
+Atlantic Beach, nicknamed “the Black Pearl”, was formed in the early 1930s as a vacation getaway for African American families.
+It became a popular vacation destination as African-American-owned businesses thrived in this small community during the days of segregation.
 It is currently best known for the annual Memorial Day Atlantic Beach Bike Fest.
+The city is just south of North Myrtle Beach.

 Pawleys Island